-Besides the provisions of NEMA for this EIA process, the proposed development will also require authorizations under the National Water Act (Act N0.
-36 of 1998).
+Besides the provisions of NEMA for this EIA process, the proposed development will also require authorizations under the National Water Act (Act No. 36 of 1998).
 The Department of Water and Sanitation (DWS), who administer that Act, will be a leading role-player in the EIA.

-The Water Use Licence Application (WULA), in terms of Section 21 (b)(c) and (i), will be submitted to DWS.
+The Water Use Licence Application (WULA), in terms of Section 21 (b)(c) and (i), has been submitted to DWS.
 This application will run concurrently with the NEMA Application.
+See Appendix 9 for proof of WULA submission.